rishabpuranika/githubleetcodesync_extension/README.md

 1. **Check extension popup** - Make sure status shows "Connected"
 2. **Verify token permissions** - Token needs `repo` scope
-3. **Try refreshing LeetCode** - Reload the problem page
+3. **Refresh LeetCode page** - After reloading extension, refresh the page
 4. **Check browser console** - Look for error messages (F12 → Console)

-### "Extension not configured" error?
+### "Extension context invalidated" error?

-- Open the extension popup and fill in all fields
+- Refresh the LeetCode page after reloading the extension

-- Make sure to click "Save Settings"
+### Obsidian sync not working?

+1. Make sure Obsidian is open with Local REST API plugin enabled
+2. Test the connection using the "Test Connection" button
+3. Check that the API URL and key are correct

 ## 🔒 Privacy

 - Your GitHub token is stored locally in Chrome's sync storage
+- Obsidian API key is stored locally
-- No data is sent to any server except GitHub's API
+- No data is sent to any server except GitHub's API and your local Obsidian
 - The extension only activates on leetcode.com

 ## 📄 License